tomkuku/SwiftDatastore/README.md

 ### `Enum`
 It represents an `enum` value.
-This `enum` must meet the `RawRepresentable` protocol because it's `rawValue` is saved in `SQLite dtatbase`.
+This `enum` must meet the `RawRepresentable` and `AttributeValueType` protocol because it's `RawValue` is saved in `SQLite database`.

-⚠️ You must use the same `RawValue` type (e.g: Int16) as attribute's type set in `datamodel`.
+You can use it with all attribute value types.

-This type of Attribute always returns an optional values.
+This type of Attribute is optional.

 ``` Swift
 enum Position: Int16 {
     case developer